 Change and split the second paragraph as follows:

-The reassociation service is invoked to “move”:
+The reassociation service (see 11.3.5 (Association, reassociation, and disassociation))(#2091) is invoked to “move”:

-a current STA association (see 4.5.3.3 (Association)) of a non-AP STA from one AP to another.
+a current STA association (see 4.5.3.3 (Association)) of a non-AP STA from one AP to the same AP or another AP. (#1762)

-or a current MLD association of a non-AP MLD from one AP MLD to another
+or a current MLD association (see 4.5.3.3 (Association))(#2091) of a non-AP MLD from one AP MLD to the same AP MLD or another AP MLD(#1762)

-or a current STA association of a non-AP STA with an AP to an MLD association of a non-AP MLD with an AP MLD
+or a current STA association of a non-AP STA with an AP to an MLD association of a non-AP MLD with an AP MLD, where the MAC address of the non-AP STA is the same as the MLD MAC address of the non-AP MLD.(#3415)

-or a current MLD association of a non-AP MLD with an AP MLD to a STA association of a non-AP STA with an AP (see 35.3.5.1 (Multi-link (re)setup procedure)).
+or a current MLD association of a non-AP MLD with an AP MLD to a STA association of a non-AP STA with an AP(#2091), where the MLD MAC address of the non-AP MLD is the same as the MAC address of the non-AP STA. (#3415)

 In an ESS with a DS, the reassociation service informs the DS of the current mapping between AP and STA or between AP MLD and non-AP MLD as the STA moves from BSS to BSS within the ESS.
 For a general link in an IEEE 802.1Q network, the reassociation service informs higher layer services how the link is reconfigured, commonly, with which BSS the GLK non-AP STA is a member of.
 The higher layer services will then destroy, disable, or maintain the existing Internal Sublayer Service SAPs, create or enable new Internal Sublayer Service SAPs, inform the GLK convergence function of the reconfigured general link mapping of the Internal Sublayer Service SAPs, and inform the network routing protocol of the updated general link.
 The GLK AP and GLK non-AP STA each then establish or maintain a service_access_point_identifier for the reconfigured general link, for their respective MS SAPs.
 Reassociation also enables changing association attributes of an established association while the non-AP STA or non-AP MLD remains associated with the same AP or the same AP MLD, respectively.
 Reassociation is always initiated by the non-AP STA or the non-AP MLD.